 The prohibition against mixing types, be they fibers, seeds or blood, is like the prohibition against confusing the holy with the unholy, or blurring the distinction between life and death, such as happens when a baby goat is boiled in its mother's milk (forbidden 3 places in Scripture).
 That is why each seed is to go to its own kind.
 As plants are born from the earth, so the seeds of plants return to the earth.
 As the man is born from the woman, so the seed/semen of man is to return to woman.
 The spilling of seed called 'onanism' is regarded as an unrighteous deed, a violation of the order of creation.
 So obviously is homosex.

 Bloods were never permitted to mix or even to be present in the same space.
 And of course, this is what Orthodox and Catholic Christians say about the Eucharist, where Christ's Blood alone is to be present.
-(That's why, according to ancient instruction in the Priests' Manuals, the priest must immediately leave the Holy Place should he accidently cut himself and bleed.)
+That is why, according to ancient instruction in the Priests' Manuals, the priest must immediately leave the Holy Place should he in inadvertently cut himself and bleed.
 This is why women never can be priests and why they are "churched" after childbirth, following the ancient custom.

 God's ordering of creation is for the benefit of those who would know God's Nature (as St. Paul tells us in Romans).
 As male and female alike are in God's Image, and God is not divided, neither can we divide in substance the male and the female.
 In marriage the two are able to become one because they are of the same "kind" and supplementary.
 Supplementary means that one cannot be perceived to exist without the other.
 This is a picture of the Godhead - for the Father and the Son (Logos) can't be perceived to exist one from the other.
 To say that the Word became flesh is to say that the Son of God became human in order to redeem and restore believing humanity to our original state.
 We fall into heresy when we leave out the part about the "Son" of God.
 The language of Father and Son is not coincidental to what God is revealing to us.
 The Father delivers the Kingdom to the Son.
 The Father presents the Church as a pure and radiant Bride to the Son.

-The supplementarity of opposites is evident only when their distinctions are clear.
-Satan directs a good deal of effort to blurring distinctions by encouraging androgenous dress, homosex and fanning the flames of feminism.
-Yet if we attend to the binary distinctions of the created order which God declared "good" and we affirm their supplementarity, we are less likely to stray from the one true Path, which is not thing, but Person.
+The supplementarity of opposites is evident only when their distinctions are maintained.
+Satan directs a good deal of effort to blurring distinctions by encouraging androgenous dress, homosex, the ordination of women to the priesthood, and by fanning the flames of feminist rhetoric.
+However, if we attend to the binary distinctions of the created order which God declared "good" and we affirm their supplementarity, we are less likely to stray from path of life, which is not a path so much as it is the person of Jesus Christ.

 Thank you Alice.
 That is very clear, and it would explain why the liberals/homosexualists are so dismissive of the Levitican ban on mixing fibers and mixed planting.
 On some level they know that those bans are foundational, and speak against their liberal agenda.